Pop Culture Madness!

 After 30 years of sportscasting for ABC Sports, Al Michaels was traded by parent company Disney to NBC Universal for the rights to one of Walt Disney's first cartoon characters, Oswald the Rabbit.

-Tom Hanks was inducted as an honorary member of the Army Ranger Hall of Fame for his portrayal of Captain Miller in the film Saving Private Ryan.
+Tom Hanks was inducted as an honorary member of the Army Ranger Hall of Fame for portraying Captain Miller in the film Saving Private Ryan.

-Russian cosmonaut hit a golf ball in space for an estimated 2.2 billion yard drive, during a space walk.
+During a space walk, a Russian cosmonaut hit a golf ball in space for an estimated 2.2 billion-yard drive.

 The first female space tourist was Iranian Anousheh Ansari.
 She paid $20,000,000 to get onto the International Space Station.